NonlinearOscillations/HarmonicBalance.jl/docs/src/manual/extracting_harmonics.md

 Once a `DifferentialEquation` is defined and its harmonics specified, one can extract the harmonic equations using `get_harmonic_equations`, which itself is composed of the subroutines `harmonic_ansatz`, `slow_flow`, `fourier_transform!` and `drop_powers`.

 The harmonic equations use an additional time variable specified as `slow_time` in `get_harmonic_equations`.
-This is essentially a label distinguishing the time dependence of the harmonic variables (expected to be slow) from that of the oscillating terms (expeted to be fast).
+This is essentially a label distinguishing the time dependence of the harmonic variables (expected to be slow) from that of the oscillating terms (expected to be fast).
 When the equations are Fourier-transformed to remove oscillating terms, `slow_time` is treated as a constant.
 Such an approach is exact when looking for steady states.

 ```@docs
 get_harmonic_equations